 - Visit the Emergency Room: If you absolutely must, you can visit the ER.
-While we can fit you into our schedule within 24 hours, we do understand some patients need immediate care.
+While we can fit you into our schedule hours, we do understand some patients need immediate care.
 Hospitals have dentists on call.

 What Do I Do If I Have a Chipped or Cracked Tooth?

 Chipped and cracked teeth aren’t always an emergency, even if they hurt.
 In many cases, an emergency room visit isn’t necessary.
 If you chip or crack one or more of your teeth, the first step is to evaluate the situation closely.
 Take a look at your teeth in the mirror.
 If considerable blood loss accompanies the injury, then it constitutes an emergency.
 If you’re not bleeding, you should still take note of the condition of your teeth.
 Also, we understand the pain associated with even a minor tooth injury.
 We suggest ibuprofen or Tylenol until we can get you in to see us.
 Both over-the-counter pain relievers are effective at reducing chipped and cracked tooth-related pain.

 What Does a Toothache Mean and How Do I Stop It?